 i.
-The Academic Performance Review Committee (APRC) shall review the academic and clinical performance of each medical student and make recommendations to the Dean regarding graduation, advancement, dismissal and readmission.
-It also acts directly to place students on probation and design remediation for deficiencies.
+The APRC shall review the academic and clinical performance of each medical student and make recommendations to the Dean regarding graduation, advancement, dismissal and readmission.
+It also acts directly to place students on probation and design remediation for academic deficiencies.

-The APRC shall be chaired by the Chief Academic Officer, or his or her designee, and shall be composed of all required Core and SELECT course/clerkship directors and seven faculty members who are not course or clerkship directors and who hold the rank of Associate Professor or Professor - five (5) of these shall be from the USF-Tampa campus and two (2) from the USF-Lehigh Valley campus.
+The APRC shall be chaired by the Chief Academic Officer, or his or her designee, and shall be composed of all Years 1 and 2 Core and SELECT course directors for required Courses 1-7, all Year 3 Core and SELECT clerkship directors for required clerkships, and seven (7) faculty members who are not course or clerkship directors and who hold the rank of Associate Professor or Professor - five (5) of these shall be from the USF-Tampa campus and two (2) from the USF-Lehigh Valley campus.
 Non-course or clerkship director faculty members serve two-year terms and shall be appointed by the Faculty Council.